adblockplus/web.adblockplus.org/README.md

 git push origin my-revert-branch
 # then open an MR in GitLab
 ```

+## Help / Support

+Firebase status page can be found at https://status.firebase.google.com/

+For filing new support issues with Firebase you can use the customer support portal at https://firebase.google.com/support.
+You can also try emailing firebase-support@google.com should you have issues signing in to the portal.

+For issues relating to Cloud Logging or GCP, we can file a support ticket with our support contractors, [DoiT International](https://console.doit.com/customers/cmtMGFFexxcvhdWm6Gx7/support?open-case-iq=true).

 Once the MR is merged to `master`, the pipeline will deploy the reverted state to production.
 For an immediate static-only rollback, you can also revert to a previous Firebase Hosting release directly from the [Firebase console](https://console.firebase.google.com/project/www-adblockplus-org/hosting), but note that this won't revert Cloud Run changes.